CybexDex/cybex-web/app/help/en/dex/shorting.md

 occur any time the highest bid is less than the *call price* and greater than *SQP*.
-The margin position will be forced to sell its collateral anytime the highest offer to buy the collateral is less than the call price (x/BTS).
+The margin position will be forced to sell its collateral anytime the highest offer to buy the collateral is less than the call price (x/CYB).

     SQP        = settlement price / MSQR
     call price = DEBT / COLLATERAL * MCR

 The margin call will take the collateral, buy shares of borrowed bitAsset at market rates up to the SQP and close the position.
-The remaining BTS of the collateral are returned to the customer.
+The remaining CYB of the collateral are returned to the customer.

 ### Settlement